 - Emotional: dealing with painful emotions and cultivating pleasurable emotions

 What makes people happy is when they have present benefits as well as future ones, according to positive psychology expert Dr. Tal Ben-Shahar in an episode of The Mindvalley Podcast.
 For example, if someone is in a relationship where they enjoy spending time with their partner and building a life together, then that present pleasure plus future contentment equals happiness.

 The benefits of being happy

 It’s not only about feeling good, but happiness makes us healthier and more productive.
 And here are three (of many) studies to show for it:

-- Research from the University of Warwick set out to show that the happier a person is, the harder they work.
+- Research from the University of Warwick shows that the happier a person is, the harder they work.
 They found that this feeling of contentment made people about 12% more productive.
 The driving force?
 Happy people use their time more effectively, increasing their work pace without sacrificing its quality.

 - An extensive study in the British Medical Journal followed people over 20 years to examine the spread of happiness.
 The results showed the feel-good, do-good phenomenon, where the happy subjects spread their good vibes across “three degrees of separation.”